 I studied Management Engineering at the University of Waterloo, and attended Crescent School in Toronto.
 I'm a driven, passionate individual that loves to take big ideas and bring them to light.
-My interests are product design, marketing, robotics, music, consumer electronics, disruptive ideas, and soccer.
+My interests are product design, mobile development, robotics, music, consumer electronics, disruptive ideas, and soccer.
 My goal is simple: make an impact on this world in any way that I can, and never settle until I do.

 THE ONE THEY CALL "JG"

 People know me for a few different reasons.